capitalenumerique/interfaceqc-landing-2024/README.md

       yarn commit
     ```

-2.  **Select the type of change**

-    ```sh
-     ?
-Select the type of change you're committing: seed          🌱  Adding or updating seed files. flags         🚩  Adding, updating, or removing feature flags. animation     💫  Adding or updating animations and transitions.
-     ❯ style         🎨  Improving structure / format of the code. perf          ⚡️  Improving performance.
-       prune         🔥  Removing code or files.
-       fix           🐛  Fixing a bug.
-     (Move up and down to reveal more choices)
-    ```

-3.  **Select a scope (Not necessary at that stage.
-Press Enter to skip that one)**

-    ```sh
-    ?
-Select the type of change you're committing: ui      💄  Updating the UI and style files.
-    ?
-Specify a scope:
-    ```

-4.  **Write a short description**

-    Make your commit messages meaningful using a [semantic style](https://seesparkbox.com/foundry/semantic_commit_messages)

-    ```sh
-    ?
-Select the type of change you're committing: ui      💄  Updating the UI and style files.
-    ?
-Specify a scope:
-    ?
-Write a short description: Adjust button padding (40/75 characters)
-    ```

-5.  **Provide a longer description (optional.
-Press Enter to skip that one)**

-    ```sh
-      ?
-Select the type of change you're committing: ui       💄  Updating the UI and style files.
-      ?
-Specify a scope:
-      ?
-Write a short description: :lipstick:   Adjust button padding ?
-Provide a longer description:
-    ```

-6.  **Provide a longer description in case of a BREAKING CHANGE commit (Press Enter to skip that one if not applicable)**

-    ```sh
-      ?
-Select the type of change you're committing: ui       💄  Updating the UI and style files.
-      ?
-Specify a scope:
-      ?
-Write a short description: :lipstick:   Adjust button padding ?
-A BREAKING CHANGE commit requires a body.
-Please enter a longer description of the commit itself:
-    ```

-7.  **List any issue closed by indicating their respective id number (Press Enter to skip that one if not applicable)**

-    ```sh
-      ?
-Select the type of change you're committing: ui       💄  Updating the UI and style files.
-      ?
-Specify a scope:
-      ?
-Write a short description: :lipstick:   Adjust button padding ?
-A BREAKING CHANGE commit requires a body.
-Please enter a longer description of the commit itself:

-      ?
-List any issue closed (#1, #2, ...):
-    ```

-8.  **You're done!**

 ## Push and Pull Request

 1. Once you commit all your changes, now you're ready to push your branch to the remote repository.